-Kepler homers twice more off Bauer, Twins topple Indians 6-2
+Maxed out: Kepler homers twice more off Bauer, Twins win 6-2

+CLEVELAND (AP) — Max Kepler owns Trevor Bauer at the moment.
+And unless something changes, the AL Central will soon belong to the Twins.

-CLEVELAND (AP) — Max Kepler hit two more home runs off Trevor Bauer, Jake Cave drove in three runs and the Minnesota Twins tightened their grip on the AL Central with a 6-2 win Saturday night over the Cleveland Indians, who have slipped two games further back this weekend.
+Kepler hit two more home runs off Bauer, Jake Cave drove in three runs and Minnesota tightened its grip on the division with a 6-2 win Saturday night over the Cleveland Indians, who have slipped two games further back this weekend.

-Kepler homered leading off the game and again in the second inning off Bauer (8-7), giving the Twins outfielder five homers in five consecutive at-bats — all in Cleveland — over two games against the right-hander.
-Kepler homered three times off Bauer on June 6.
+Kepler homered leading off the game and again in the second inning off Bauer (8-7), giving the Twins outfielder five homers in five consecutive at-bats in two games — both in Cleveland — against the right-hander.

+With three homers off Bauer on June 6, Kepler is the first player in history to hit five straight homers off the same pitcher in a single season.

+“It’s unfathomable that it’s happening right in front of our eyes,” Twins manager Rocco Baldelli said.
+“Nobody has seen anything like it.”

 Cave homered in the second and added a two-run double in the eighth to give the Twins a 5-2 lead.

 Jake Odorizzi (11-4) didn’t get to pitch in Tuesday’s All-Star Game at Progressive Field because of a blister on his middle finger.
-But he came off the injured list and held the Indians to one run in 5 1/3 innings.
+But the right-hander came off the injured list and held the Indians to one run in 5 1/3 innings.

 By winning the first two games of the series, the Twins have moved 7½ games ahead of the Indians, who knocked six off Minnesota’s lead in the weeks leading into the break.